Installation and Fundamentals

-Congratulations on !
+Congratulations on creating your first application!
 Now it’s time to install it.
 The first step is to add the Beefree SDK library to your application.
-You can use our to add it.
+You can use our convenient NPM module to add it.

 Take the steps outlined in this section to initialize your application.